Call or Message Us 24/7

 If you get pulled over for violating a traffic law (such as speeding) in Colorado, officers can legally search your car in either of the following five scenarios:

-1. The police ask you to search your car and you agree (which you should never do).
+1. The police ask you to search your car and you voluntarily consent.

 2. The police already have a search warrant to search your car (which is rare).